-New Year’s resolution = exercise more often.
-Sound familiar?
-This is one of the most popular times of year when most of us commit to leading healthier lifestyles.
+The beginning of a new year is one of the most popular times for most of us commit to leading healthier lifestyles.
 What better time to start fresh than at the beginning of the year, right?
 But before you dust off that treadmill or get out your dumbbells, take a look at your athletic shoes that will carry you through.
 Are your shoes in shape enough to help get you in shape?

 Your athletic shoes have a limited life span.
 With each walk or jog, you’re breaking down their cushioning and support.

 500 mile limit = Replace every three to six months

 Your typical athletic shoe is only built to last you 350 – 500 miles.
 Depending on what type of athlete you are may depend on how long your shoes will last.
 If walking is your choice of exercise, you are likely to get 500 miles out of your shoes in four – six months.
 But if you are more of a runner, those 500 miles will come sooner, and you may likely want to replace your shoes at three months.
 Your weight can also be a factor – the more you weigh, the faster your shoes will wear out.

 Go get your shoes, and let’s take a look.
 Do they show any of these signs?

 - Heel worn more on one side than the other, to the point of leaning

 - Wrinkles in the side or bottom of the sole from breakdown of the support and cushioning